AlpacaTravel/import-streams/README.md

 - Offer a platform to describe and implement a custom import pipelines
 - Provide the tools and capabilities to move data to and from various data sources
-- Provide tools to map common data sources (CSV, File, JSON:API, REST, etc)
+- Provide tools to map common data sources (CSV, File, JSON:API, REST, AWS, etc)
 - Making mapping data easy from bespoke schemas, with common field-type processing (such as supporting reading and translating Drupal field types)
 - Use streams and offer network read/write rate limiting to optimise the pipeline
 - Offer an easy way to describe the import entirely using YAML and no implementation code